 A further explanation of the rules that can be configured in the testing tool is found in the Invitation Behavior article.

 To access the Survey Configuration page, simply add the hash

 #fscommand=fstest to the end of any URL of your site, and then refresh the page.
 For example, if your site is located at

-http://www.site.com, you would edit the address bar to read
+http://www.site.com, you would append the address to read

 http://www.site.com#fscommand=fstest, press enter, and then refresh the page.
-You should see something like what is depicted in the screenshot below.
+An example result is depicted in the screenshot below.